deepak7642/deepak7642/README.md

 Data Science Enthusiast with 1+ years of hands-on experience 🌐

 ## Goals
-* **Objective:** Contribute effectively to organizations leveraging existing skills and knowledge 💼🤝
+* **Objective:** Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝

 ## **Skills**